BahamutDragon/pcgen/README.md

 Orginally this was meant to be as compatible with the existing PCGen book data sets.
 To achieve that, I attempt to re-use a lot of common pcgen standards to avoid any non-compatibility.

-I've remade the 3.5 books, including the core rulebooks to include what PCGen is missing from their sets due to OGL issues.
+I've remade the D&D 3.5 books, including the core rulebooks to include what PCGen is missing from their sets due to OGL issues.

 My own gaming group prefers the complete non-rsrd materials and that is what I plan on giving them.
 I code up what we need or what is requested.